 The health benefits of cereals are discussed comprehensively below:

-High Mineral Content: In cereals, around 95% of minerals are the sulphates and phosphates of magnesium, potassium and calcium.
-A good amount of phosphorous in cereals is present, called phytin.
-The phylates present in the cereals considerably reduce the activity of iron absorption.
+In cereals, around 95% of minerals are sulfates and phosphates of magnesium, potassium, and calcium.
+A good amount of phosphorous, called phytin, is present in cereals.
+The phytates present in the cereals considerably reduce the activity of iron absorption.
 The unrefined cereals have more phytates as compared to refined cereals.
-After the cereals germinate, phytates diminish due to the breakdown of enzymes, and then the iron content is enhanced.
+After the seeds germinate, phytates diminish due to the breakdown of enzymes, and then the iron content is enhanced.
 This is the reason why malted flours of cereals are said to have more nutritional value than raw flour.
-Zinc, copper and manganese are also present in cereals in very small quantities.
-Cereals hardly have and calcium and iron, but ragi is an exception to this.
+Zinc, copper, and manganese are also present small quantities.
+Cereals hardly have calcium and iron, but ragi is an exception to this.
 Amongst cereals, rice is the poorest source of iron and calcium.
-Ragi, millets, jowar and bajra have high amounts of minerals and fiber.
+Ragi, millets, jowar, and bajra have high amounts of minerals and fiber.

-Prevents Cancer: Whole wheat products reduce the chances of breast cancer.
-Cereals are rich in phytosterols or plant based steroids and plant estrogen that stimulate the hormone estrogen.
-Phytosterols bind to estrogen receptors present in the tissues of the breast and blocks human oestrogen that promotes the growth of breast cancer.
+Whole wheat products reduce the chances of breast cancer.
+Cereals are rich in phytosterols or plant-based steroids and plant estrogen that stimulate the hormone estrogen.
+Phytosterols bind to estrogen receptors present in the tissues of the breast and block human estrogen that promotes the growth of breast cancer.
 Many studies have shown that colon cancers can be avoided by consuming whole wheat products or any fiber-rich cereals.
 Phytosterols increase the stool movement through the intestines, thereby constricting the re-absorption time of the estrogen into the blood through the colon wall.

-Prevents Constipation and Colon Disorders: Cereals have both insoluble and soluble fibers like cellulose, pectin and hemicellulose.
+Cereals have both insoluble and soluble fibers like cellulose, pectin, and hemicellulose.
 These fibers are present in the bran and pericarp, which often gets demolished while processing, thus it is advisable to consume whole cereals to cure extreme constipation troubles.
 Cereals also effectively improve peristalsis in the intestine and increase the bulk of the stools, thus keeping your internal system clean.
 Ragi is high in cellulose and has excellent laxative properties that relieve constipation.
 Brown rice is also helpful for treating this disorder.

-Maintains Blood Sugar Level: The fiber content in cereals decreases the speed of glucose secretion from food, thereby maintaining sugar levels in the blood.
+The fiber content in cereals decreases the speed of glucose secretion from the food, thereby maintaining sugar levels in the blood.

 You can also introduce juicy cereals to your kids.
 As said before, when you add milk to cereals they create a complete protein meal.
 If your child needs calories and protein, primarily go for a milk and cereal combination.
-On the other hand, if your child is in need of proper iron absorption, then juice and cereal mixture will also serve a beneficial purpose.
+On the other hand, if your child is in need of proper iron absorption, then a juice and cereal mixture will also serve beneficial.